maxsitt/insect-detect-docs/docs/software/localsetup.md

     - Leave the other fields blank and save the configuration with the **Save** button at the bottom.
     - In the SSH FS extension, click on the first symbol to the right of your
       configuration: `Add as Workspace folder`.
+Retry if it does not work immediately.
 This will open the `/home/pi` folder in your VS Code explorer.
-You can now view files directly in VS Code and drag & drop any files or folders from your PC to the RPi Zero.
+      You can now view and edit files (e.g. [Python scripts](programming.md){target=_blank}
+      and images) directly in VS Code and drag & drop any files or folders (e.g. `insect-detect`) from your PC to the RPi Zero.
     - Follow the steps for [RPi configuration](pisetup.md#rpi-configuration){target=_blank}, [PiJuice Zero configuration](pisetup.md#pijuice-zero-configuration){target=_blank}
       and [OAK-1 configuration](pisetup.md#oak-1-configuration){target=_blank}.